This post was updated throughout last summer to show you how our flowers have literally blossomed!

 These hardy yellow flowers are perennials and thus delight every year when they grow back.
 It is like they are saying, “Spring is here!”
 They resemble a daisy and add a bright splash of color.

-Our next discovery is creeping Jenny.
+Our next discovery was creeping Jenny.
 It is a light, bright green, and cascades over the sides of pots or erns.
 It really is a nice finishing touch.
 The picture below is what I planted the other day.
 Soon Creeping Jenny will be cascading around all sides of the pot.
 I love my new friend Jenny and am thankful she is a creeper!

 The picture below is an update from early July.
 Creeping Jenny has really been creeping!
 Notice we have replaced our deck railing since the earlier photos.